 This article is from a previous issue of Monthly Applications in Strength Sport (MASS), our monthly research review with Greg Nuckols, Eric Trexler, Eric Helms and Mike Zourdos.
 Each issue of MASS contains at least 10 pieces of content just like this.

-Subscribe to MASS for 20% off.
 Want more content like this?
 Every month, we analyze 10 of the most important studies for strength and physique athletes and coaches, then write about the practical applications in concise, jargon-free research reviews (like this one!).
-All MASS subscriptions (we have monthly, annual, and lifetime plans) are about 20% off their normal price for the next few days.
-If you're interested in staying up to date with the latest strength and nutrition research, you can find the plan that works for you and subscribe here.
+If you're interested in staying up to date with the latest strength and nutrition research, you can find the MASS subscription plan that works for you and subscribe here.

 Purpose and Research Questions